alistaircol/ac-website/content/articles/stage-sites-google-chrome-extension.md

 ## Nuxt/Vue in extension

-This would be ideal, better than jquery for me, but can't included that in extension (with nuxt) because of unsafe inline or something.
+This would be ideal, better than jquery for me, but can't include that in extension (with nuxt) because of unsafe inline or something.

 Local: